Faboslav/structurify/.github/assets/curseforge/description.md

 Structurify is designed to be fully compatible with most of the world generation mods and datapacks, and it currently offers enhanced compatibility with the following mods:

+### Global datapack loaders:
 * [Paxi](https://www.curseforge.com/minecraft/mc-mods/paxi-fabric)
 * [Open Loader](https://www.curseforge.com/minecraft/mc-mods/open-loader)
 * [Global Packs](https://www.curseforge.com/minecraft/mc-mods/drp-global-datapack)
 * [Global Datapacks](https://www.curseforge.com/minecraft/mc-mods/global-datapacks)

+### Mods:

+Since structure generation is a complex , things can be broken, especially with mods

 <br>
 <br>